 You will be in your own environment when you have remote therapy.
 It’s important that this space feels private and safe and that you aren’t worried about being overheard.
 This might mean encouraging housemates or family members to go out while you have your session.
 Or, if necessary, going for a walk or sitting in a stationary car.
 You can also use headphones to reduce the risk of your conversation being overheard.

 Body language and facial expressions can tell us a lot about how we are feeling.
 Online and on the phone, it’s more challenging to bring these social cues in to therapy.
 But being aware of the way your body responds in therapy can help you to do this.
 Silences might also feel more obvious and awkward online or on the phone.
-Talking about how this feels for you can help you to explore things you haven’t been aware of, and build your relationship with your therapist.
+Talking about how this feels for you can help you to explore things you haven’t been aware of, and build a relationship with your therapist.

 Confidentiality is essential for building a strong therapeutic relationship.
 Talk to your therapist about the platform you will use for your video calls and discuss any concerns you have about how secure it is.
 During sessions, turn off listening devices like virtual assistants Alexa and Siri.